cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v4.0.0.md

 - last 2 ie versions
 - last 2 safari versions'

+For prod compilation, css is no longer minimized via the `css-loader`.
+There were several issues caused by dependency collision.
+Discussion can be found [here](https://github.com/cerner/terra-toolkit/issues/121).
+If you are not using terra's default webpack configuration as the base webpack config, it is highly recommended to disable minimize.

 ### Dependencies Updates
 The following dependencies were updated in Terra toolkit's default webpack configuration: